mit-han-lab/data-efficient-gans/DiffAugment-stylegan2/README.md

 | `mit-han-lab:stylegan2-cifar100-0.1.pkl` | `cifar100` (10% data) | 7.01 | 45.87 |
 | `mit-han-lab:DiffAugment-stylegan2-cifar100-0.1.pkl` | `cifar100` (10% data) | **9.06** | **20.75** |

 The evaluation results of the pre-trained models should be close to these numbers.
+Specify `--num-repeats=REPEATS` to compute means and standard deviations over multiple evaluation runs.
+A standard deviation of less than 1% relatively is expected.

+### Few-Shot Generation

 To evaluate a model on a few-shot dataset, run the following command: